DonghoonPark12/Drone_Util/README.md

 ## Drone_Util

-### Our Mission : Best drone utility company for customer
+### Our Mission : Best drone utility company for customer with various purposes

 ### 1. Prerequisite